Guy Sebastian: 2023–present : 100 Times Around the Sun

 In August 2023, Sebastian announced the release of "I Choose Good"; the first new music in three years.
 In 2024 he was inducted into the South Australian Music Hall of Fame at the South Australian Music Awards.

 In 2025 Sebastian made his acting debut in the film Hindi Vindi.
 100 Times Around the Sun, his eleventh album, was released in August 2025, and debuted at number two.
 All Sebastian's albums have reached the top ten in Australia, with nine peaking inside the top five, including three number ones.
 100 Times Around the Sun also charted at number 37 in New Zealand.
+Sebastian received awards for Most Peformed Pop Work and Most Performed Australian Work for the song "Maybe" at the 2026 APRA Awards.
+He toured nationally in April and May 2026 to promote the album.
+On 25 May 2026, a Regional Tour was announced.